Miss Scrutton

 Children who can spell well are often more confident writers.
 They are more likely to write their ideas quickly and fluently as they don’t need to worry about whether or not their spelling is correct.
 They are also likely to be more adventurous with the words they use to express themselves.

-Below are a list of Common Exception Words – words that are spelled without using the normal spelling rules – that children in England are expected to be able to spell by the end of Year 1 (age 6).
+Below are a list of Common Exception Words – words that are spelled without using the normal spelling rules – that children in England are expected to be able to spell by the end of the year group.

 World Book Day 2024